Improved Group Robustness via Classifier Retraining on Independent Splits: Experiments

 \section{Experiments}

-In this section, we detail the main results of our experiments in two popular group-shift settings: (1) where only group labels from the validation set are available (as in \cite{liu2021jtt,nam2022ssa}); (2) when a fraction of the training dataset examples also have group labels.
+We conduct experiments in two settings: (1) where group labels are only available from the validation split of the datasets (as in \cite{liu2021jtt,nam2022ssa}); and (2) when a fraction of group labels is available from the training split, and all group labels are available from the validation split.
+Our implementation in PyTorch can be found at \url{https://github.com/timmytonga/crois}.

-\textbf{Setup.} We use a similar setup as \cite{liu2021jtt}.
-To demonstrate the ease of tuning of CROIS, unless noted otherwise (e.g. Table \ref{tab:very-few-group-labels}), we \textit{fix} the hyperparameters of both the ERM and the robust classifier retraining phase, using standard parameters for ERM (see Appendix \ref{sec:experimental-details} for full details).
-Further results of CROIS with tuned hyperparameters are presented in Section \ref{sec:further-tuning} of the Appendix.
+\textbf{Setup.} We use a similar setup to \cite{liu2021jtt} and \cite{sagawa2019distributionally}.
+To demonstrate the ease of tuning of our method, unless noted otherwise (e.g., Table \ref{tab:very-few-group-labels} and parameter $p$ in Table \ref{tab:train-labels-results}), we \textit{fix} the hyperparameters of both the empirical risk minimization (ERM) and the robust classifier retraining phase, reusing standard parameters for ERM (see Appendix \ref{sec:experimental-details} for full hyperparameters and model details).
+Further results of our method with tuned hyperparameters are presented in Section \ref{sec:further-tuning} of the Appendix.